Best Furnace Brands

 Rheem was founded in 1930, and although it’s best-known for producing boilers and hot water heating equipment, it also offers top-quality heating and cooling units today.
 Rheem is the owner of the Ruud brand and manufactures products under that well-known name, too.
 All new Rheem furnaces and other Ruud HVAC units come with comprehensive warranties.

 9. Ruud Furnace Units

-Ruud central furnaces come from a reliable brand that offers a full lineup of heating and cooling products.
+Ruud furnaces come from a reliable brand that offers a full lineup of heating and cooling products.
 There are countless customer reviews that credit Ruud furnaces and heating units as being long-lasting and of a high standard.
 Ruud also has available furnace parts throughout the United States allowing them to have a very efficient turn around time on ordering replacement HVAC parts and being able to offer a quality warranty.

 10. Trane Furnaces

 As a branch of Ingersoll Rand and the successor to American Standard, Trane gas furnaces are one of the industry’s top heating and cooling specialists.
 The company has been around since the late 1800s, but it has focused on heating solutions and furnaces since 1916.
 Trane offers a variety of products for heating, cooling, and humidifying a space.